John Ridge (minister): Six Mile Water revival

-The silenced clergymen, with the exception of Edward Brice, retired to Scotland.
-They were received at Irvine, Ayrshire, by David Dickson (1583?-1663).
+Later life

+The following year, he, Cunningham and Blair returned to Scotland, where David Dickson welcomed them and appointed them to preach in Irvine.
 Here Ridge is believed to have died in 1637, but there is no record of his death or burial.

 Family

-He was married, and left daughters, one of whom, Susannah (d.
+He was married, and had several daughters.
+One of his daughters, Susannah (d.
 19 April 1693), was married on 30 September 1643 to Samuel Heathcote of Derby, and had ten children; the descendants of her eldest son, Samuel, are numerous.